My fifth Fan Fiction from the World of Warcraft forums:

 This week I wanted to challenge everyone to write a short (500 word) vignette as inspired by the zone preview music for Warlords of Draenor.
 Please make sure you indicate which piece you use in your post.”

-His armor was rent and crumpled against his chest.
-He took short gasps of breath and choked on the blood that ran from his nose.
+His armor was rent and crumpled against his chest, and his short gasps had him choking on the blood that ran from his nose.
 The world slipped out of focus, but through the embers that spiraled on the breeze and haze, the amaranth of the sky lay beyond.
 Clean, and untouched by the ravages around him, but rimmed by the glow of fires in a promise of events to come if they did not succeed.

 “Rise, my love,” she said, voice soft as the lightest touch on a harp string.
-As the world darkened around him, and his vision faltered, he stood on the precipice between life and death—it was there he saw her.
+As the world darkened around him, he stood on the precipice between life and death, and it was there he saw her.

 “You must fight, dear one,” she continued, and a ghostly touch trailed down his cheek.